 Nicotine Addiction Explained

-Nicotine is a familiar drug in conventional cigarettes, tobacco, cigars and nicotine replacement products.
-More recently nicotine has become popular with the launch of vape pens and e-cigarettes, raising questions about the safety of liquid nicotine.
+Nicotine is a familiar drug found in conventional cigarettes, tobacco, cigars and nicotine replacement products.
+More recently, nicotine has become popular with the launch of vape pens and e-cigarettes, raising questions about the safety of liquid nicotine.

-This page will explore what nicotine is, why nicotine is highly addictive and its harm potential.
+This page will explore what nicotine is, why nicotine is highly addictive and will discuss its harm potential.

 What is Nicotine?